scylladb/care-pet/docs/build-with-java.md

 ### Migrate

 The `./bin/migrate.sh --hosts $NODE1 --datacenter datacenter1` command executes the main function in the `Migrate` class located `Migrate.java`.
-The function creates the keyspace and tables that will be used by the collar and server services.
+The function creates the keyspace and tables used by the collar and server services.

 The below code in the `Migrate.java` file call the `createKeyspace` , `createSchema` then the `printMetadata` functions.